Cosmic Acceleration and the notion of Alternative Vacuum in Nash Theory: Nash Curvature Correction as a Scalar Field

-$\beta$ is a parameter put in by hand which does not alter the Nash equations in vacuum.
+Here, $\beta$ is a parameter put in by hand which does not alter the Nash equations in vacuum.
 The role of this parameter shall be clear in the subsequent discussions.
-We identify $3H^{2}$ as an effective density of GR (recall, that in standard FRW cosmology the $G^{00}$ equation gives $\rho = 3H^{2}$) and write it as $\rho_{GR}$ and $-2\dot{H} - 3H^{2}$ as $p_{GR}$.
+We recall that in standard FRW cosmology the $G^{00}$ equation gives $\rho = 3H^{2}$.
+Therefore in this equation we can identify $3H^{2}$ as an effective matter density of GR and write it as $\rho_{GR}$ and $-2\dot{H} - 3H^{2}$ as $p_{GR}$.
 Then the the above set of equations can be re-written as

-This reorganization suggests that the Nash vacuum is equivalent to dynamics in Einstein vacuum plus some corrections.
-Let us imagine this correction to be due to a self-interacting scalar field $\phi$.
+Let us imagine this reorganization in terms of a self-interacting scalar field $\phi$.
 The scalar field and its interaction, by virtue of this construction, should obey the dynamical equations

-If we assume this scalar self-interaction to be Higgs-like, we must take the mass term to be an evolving function, rather than a constant.
-This is necessary in order for the above two equations to produce an unique solution for the scalar field.
-We also find it extremely non-trivial to find a consistent solution of the scalar field satisfying both of the above equations, if a constant mass scale $M$ is used.
-Therefore, we write $V(\phi)$ as

-In reduced Planck Mass unit the scalar field has dimension one, so does the coefficient $M(t)$ and $\lambda$ is as usual dimensionless. $M(t)$ is connected to the Higgs vacuum expectation value (\textit{vev}) $\textit{v}$ and the range of its value must be chosen according to experimental bounds on $W-$ boson mass